shipujin/liveslak/README.txt

 You might have noticed that the "-P" parameter does not accept a size parameter.
 This is because the unencrypted container file is created as a 'sparse' file that starts at zero size and is allowed to grow dynmically to a maximum of 90% of the initial free space on the Linux partition of the USB stick.

+==== Using the Live OS to install Slackware to hard disk ====

+All variants of Slackware Live Edition with the exception of the XFCE variant contain a script "setup2hd", a tweaked version of the regular Slackware setup program.
+The "setup2hd" script allows you to install the Slackware release on which the Live OS is based, to the computer's local hard disk.
+You must boot the Live OS first, and then start "setup2hd" either in an X Terminal in your graphical Desktop Environment (aka Runlevel 4), or from the console in Runlevel 3.
+The fact that you can start "setup2hd" from a graphical terminal means that during installation, you can continue browsing, listening to music, watching video, reading an e-book or whatever else makes you pass the time.

 ==== Updating the kernel (and more) on a USB stick ====